MaterializeInc/materialize/ci/README.md

 If you need the Docker hub password, it's in the company 1Password.

+## Build caching

+Rust compilation is slow enough that we use [sccache], a distributed build cache from Mozilla, to share a build cache between agents.
+This dramatically speeds up the first build on a new agent.

+At the time of writing, the build cache is stored in a memcached instance managed by ElastiCache.
+From a Buildkite agent, the memcached instance is available at `buildcache.internal.mtrlz.dev:11211`.

+## DNS

+The VPC in which agents are launched has a private Route 53 hosted zone, `internal.mtrlz.dev`.
+Records are not accessible outside of instances launched into the VPC.

 ## Performance testing

 We have a dedicated Linux machine in the office that Nikhil intends to use for